Democrats prep for battle to replace Cardin in rare Maryland Senate race

-Sen. Ben Cardin’s (D-Md.) retirement from the upper chamber on Monday is opening the door to what is expected to be a fierce battle on the left to fill a rare open Senate seat in the deep blue state.
+Sen. Ben Cardin’s (D-Md.) retirement announcement on Monday is opening the door to what is expected to be a fierce battle on the left to fill a rare open Senate seat in the deep blue state.

-Cardin, 79, on Monday revealed that he would not seek a fourth term in the Senate, saying in a video to supporters that “it’s time” for him to call it quits after what will be a 58-year legislative career.
+Cardin, 79, revealed on Monday that he would not seek a fourth term in the upper chamber, saying in a video to supporters that “it’s time” for him to call it quits after what will be a 58-year legislative career.

 If the past is any indication, whoever wins the seat could have decades in office.
 Just five people have represented Maryland in the upper chamber over the past 35 years.